jpersson/jpersson.github.io/resume.md

 Starting in 2004 I was part of a small team that developed multiple products for the Emarsys platform.
 Most work was done in Java and J2EE using JBoss.
 One of the biggest products I was part of was a system for sending highly personalized marketing emails in very big volumes.
 Was heavily involved in database design and service architecture.

-The team was responsible for running the software as well as writing it, which meant doing deployments and standby duty.
+Apart from developing the system we were also responsible for running, which meant doing deployments and standby duty for when things went catastrophic.

 ### Java Developer